 As carefree as summer can be, there are plenty of things to worry about: sunburns, seagulls stealing your food, running out of beverages at your neighborhood barbecue, shark attacks … the list is endless.
 One thing you probably don’t realize you need to worry about is your dental health.
 It’s true!
-Every summer, we engage in activities that put our very lives teeth at risk.
+Every summer, we engage in activities that put our very lives’ teeth at risk.
 What are they?
 How severe are the consequences?

 We Know What You Did Last Summer

 Or at least we know what most people did last summer (and every summer before that).
-Not only do we work in Boca Raton, we live and play there, too.
+Not only do we work in Boca Raton, but we also live and play there, too.
 This means that we’re well aware of the summer activities that could be harming your teeth.
 Here are just a few examples to give you something to think about:

 - Swimming — Cooling down in the pool is downright refreshing.
 The problem is that the Ph levels in the chlorine can damage our tooth enamel.
 We know you’re not guzzling pool water, but swimming itself exposes your teeth to these chemicals.
 Once you’re out of the water, it’s a good idea to rinse your mouth out with tap water (as it contains minute amounts of fluoride) to prevent the chlorine from lingering on your teeth.